breadboard-ai/breadboard/packages/website/src/docs/inspector/graph.md

 // Returns true or false.
 const isDescribeEntry = node.isEntry("describe");

-// Get all the start labels assigned to the node.
-// Returns array of strings or undefined if no labels are assigned. const startLabels = node.startLabels();

 // See if the node is an exit node (no outgoing edges)
 // Returns true or false.
 const isExit = node.isExit();